rdkcentral/Lightning/README.md

 document.body.appendChild(stage.getCanvas());
 ```

 This initializes a new stage.
 The stage creates a canvas of the specified width and height for drawing, and uses the specified background color (in ARGB hexadecimal format).
-You should then get it using stage.getCanvas() add it to the DOM tree.
-You can also supply your own canvas object ny using the reuseCanvas option
+You should then get it using `stage.getCanvas(`) add it to the DOM tree.
+You can also supply your own canvas object by using the reuseCanvas option.

 For Node.js: